HRegniez/19---scroll-based-animation/readme.md

 - Responsive typography using viewport units
 - Fixed canvas positioning for smooth overlay effects

-## 🎨 Customization

-You can customize various aspects of the animation:
-- Change object colors through the debug UI
-- Modify object distances and sizes in the configuration
-- Adjust animation speeds and easing functions
-- Customize section content and styling

 ## 🔍 Key Files
 - `script.js`: Main Three.js setup and animation logic